 - Physical therapy.
 Physical therapy can help you improve muscle tone, coordination, and joint mobility.

 - Exercise.
-Often low-impact exercise such as swimming and biking are recommended for strength, endurance, and balance training that can affect your gait.
+Low-impact exercise like swimming and biking are often recommended for strength, endurance, and balance training that can affect your gait.

 Antalgic gait can be caused by minor injuries, but also by serious conditions like arthritis or vascular disease.
 In most cases, these conditions can improve with treatment.